Going to South Africa on safari?

 Sounds counter-intuitive perhaps?

 But actually it makes sense.
-If you give a budget then it is human nature for our designers to try to rise to the challenge!
+If you give a budget then it is human nature for our safari designers to try to rise to the challenge!
 Our consultants get more creative to come up with ways of saving money, without compromising on the quality of the safari holiday.
 So you end up getting more bang for your buck.

 They are also more motivated because they know they are on the right track.
-(It is soul-destroying for us to do a holiday quote.
+(It is soul-destroying for us to do a safari quote.
 And then find that the budget is HALF what we had assumed!)
 Getting to a sense of budget is what this article is designed to help you with!

 In conclusion, a South Africa safari holiday offers superb wildlife and all-round holiday wonderland.
 So it is worth aiming for a decent budget for it.